jesseshieh/nicehash_alerts/README.md

 The the script uses the IFTTT Maker/Webhook channel to do the alerting.
 To configure and run:

 1. Configure an IFTTT Maker/Webhook applet.
-Name the event "nicehash".
-Take note of your Maker service key.
+Try https://platform.ifttt.com/maker/
+   Set the trigger as a webhook with event name "nicehash".
 2. Setup the config.py settings.
 Add your BTC address and IFTTT key.
 See an example at config.py.example.
 3. Run `python nicehash.py`